 First: The savings that auto insurers are required to provide to drivers and consumers are not scheduled to take effect now.
 The savings are guaranteed only for auto insurance policies issued or renewed after July 1, 2020.

 That means that insurers have a little more than a year from when the new No-Fault law was passed until the new savings requirements take effect.
-This means the insurers are increasing Michigan car insurance rates significantly now for consumers to get their rates high enough so that when the savings do take effect the insurers can still enjoy the same high profit margins that they were before.
+This means the insurers are increasing Michigan car insurance rates significantly now for consumers to get their premiums high enough so that when the savings do take effect the insurers can still enjoy the same high profit margins that they were before.

 Add to this that the so-called promised “savings” won’t amount to much, if any, savings for most consumers even without insurance companies now increasing Michigan car insurance rates for people in the year before they are required to cut these same rates.
 We will not see any real savings now or at any time in the future.

 Second: Because the “file and use” system for setting rates continues to be legal in Michigan right now, the Insurance Commissioner is still doing nothing to stop auto insurers from gouging drivers by increasing Michigan car insurance rates and forcing them to pay more now.
-The new No-Fault law puts an end to the long-standing “file and use” system which allows insurers to avoid scrutiny of their rate increases by permitting them to hike rates as soon as they file with the Insurance Commissioner.
+The new No-Fault law puts an end to the long-standing “file and use” system which allows insurers to avoid scrutiny of their increases by permitting them to hike rates as soon as they file with the Insurance Commissioner.
 But the end to “file and use” doesn’t actually come until July 1, 2020.
-Only after July 2020, will insurers have to wait 90 days before they can put a new, increased rate into effect.
+Only after July 2020, will insurers have to wait 90 days before they can put a new, increased Michigan car insurance rate into effect.
 Anyone else feel like the insurance company lobbyists and the many Republicans working with the auto insurers were playing chess while the people negotiating this legislation on behalf of the Whitmer administration were playing checkers?

 Third: The Insurance Commissioner is refusing to use her powers under the Insurance Code to stop insurers from charging “excessive” rates in violation of MCL 500.2109(1)(a), even as they increase Michigan car insurance rates for consumers and drivers in the year before the mandated rate reductions take effect in an obvious attempt to frustrate what was supposedly the primary purpose of the new auto law – rate relief for consumers.